gabeclass/root_conda_forge_pres/root_conda_forge.md

 * Make root a metapackage (allows a smart user to avoid some modifications using root-base)
 * Make a root-minimal package with a small set of features
     * The package is only 50-100 MB, deps are another 400 MB though
+    * Won't be fully useful until ROOT modules are finished
 * Remove current caveat on macOS
     * Currently you need to download and prepare the OSX 10.9 SDK
+* Expand official ROOT testing to cover Conda-Forge
+    * Might add nightlies in HEP channel or similar
+* Add more packagas to Conda-Forge for HEP
+    * Already added XRootD, Pythia8, ...
+    * Planned: EvtGen, Geant4, HepMC3, CLHEP, ...

 ## Windows
 * Windows will not be supported until ROOT supports 64 bit builds on Windows